stephenjkaplan/stephenjkaplan.github.io/_posts/2020-07-06-how-i-got-here.md

   Transitioned into a mostly [Django](https://www.djangoproject.com/){:target="_blank"}-based Software Engineering role.
 - Short stint at an even smaller incubator stage startup as a Software Engineer.
-- 4-years at a large utility-scale solar energy company doing a variety of things including ad-hoc analytics, researching and validating physical models for solar power plant performance, to tool development in Python.
+- 4-years at a large utility-scale solar energy company doing a variety of things including ad-hoc analytics, researching and validating physical models for solar power plant performance, and tool development in Python.
 - [Metis](https://www.thisismetis.com/){:target="_blank"} Data Science Bootcamp (current).

 Looking at the bulleted list in a vacuum at best implies a vague theme throughout my career (Python...?).
 However,